We focus on a number of topic areas identified by state health policy leaders as important to population health.

 Keep up with news and updates from the Milbank Memorial Fund.
 Get the latest from thought leaders, including Christopher F. Koller, president of the Fund.

 We publish The Milbank Quarterly, as well as reports, issues briefs, and case studies on topics important to population health.

 The Multi-State Collaborative is a learning network for states and regions working on multi-payer primary care transformation

 Transforming primary care to be more accessible and effective is essential to improving population health and reducing costs.
 But this can only occur if changes to the primary care delivery system include payment reform coordinated across all payers.

 The Milbank Memorial Fund-supported Multipayer Primary Care (MCP) Network, formerly the Multi-State Collaborative (MC) is a voluntary group of leaders who are representatives of state- or region-based, multi-payer, primary care transformation initiatives.
 The MC provides a forum for members to share data, participate in collaborative learning, and advocate for improved collaboration between the states and the federal government on new and ongoing initiatives.
-It has been supported by the Milbank Memorial Fund (MMF) since 2009.
+It has been supported by the Fund since 2009.

 May 17, 2019

 For a new issue brief, Noam Levey interviewed participating payers in three distinct regional markets in the Comprehensive Primary Care Plus program: Colorado, Oklahoma, and Greater Philadelphia.
 While the challenges inherent in fostering collaboration across companies that usually compete vigorously were handled differently in each market, common themes emerged including strong payer commitment and the need for sustained federal leadership.
 Read more

 Apr 30, 2019